NexInfinite/videotoascii/README.md

 ### Arguments
 - `--framerate` this was used in the old version, may not work as of now
-- `--buffer` buffer the whole video before rendering, this will freeze at "Buffering x/x" until done
+- `--buffer` buffer the whole video before rendering, this will freeze at "Buffering x/x" until done (recommended to be off)